Ryan1729/canadian-fish/README.md

 This is a single-player only version of a six person card game with rules as described on [this page](http://bantha.org/~develin/cardgames.html#ch9).

 ##TODO
--> display all cards
-  -> sorting cards
-    -> auto sort
-    -> manual sort?
-      -> click to select cards
-      -> window arrows change to shifting arrows
-      -> seleceted card is swapped with adjacent cards -> insert cards at whichever index binary_search Errs with -> declaring a suit
+-> declaring a suit
     -> declare button goes in lower right because declaration can happen at any time